Skip to main content

 Written by Simon Evans

-Socket offers a range of billing methods to suit your practice and client needs.
-Understanding the difference between them, and knowing which ones can be changed after a proposal is set up, will save you time and help avoid billing issues down the line.
+Understanding the difference between them, and knowing which ones can be changed after a proposal is set up, will save you time, helping you to avoid billing issues down the line.

 All billing methods fall into one of two categories: Recurring or One-Off.
 This determines whether additional invoices will be generated in the future.